Skip to content

 - Its eastern boundary is formed by Purvanchal hills.

-- The innumerable tributaries of the Brahmaputra river coming from the north form a number of alluvial fans.
+- Tributaries of the Brahmaputra river coming from the north form a number of alluvial fans.

 - Tributaries branch out in many channels giving birth to river meandering leading to formation of bill and ox-bow lakes.

 - There are large marshy tracts in this area.

 - Manas, Kaziranga, Orang National Parks are located in this area.